 All of Jill’s speaking appearances are customized to meet the interests of her audiences.
 To provide some ideas, here are some recent topics and titles.

 They may be mostly invisible, but they have made major contributions to our way of life – historical and current women engineers and scientists.
 Most of the public can only identify Marie Curie when asked to name a woman scientist.
 Few know that her daughter Irene Joliot-Curie was also a Nobel laureate in the sciences.
-Our food products, from milk to poultry to fish to eggs, are safer to eat today due to the efforts of Mary Engle Pennington in refrigeration.
-The computers that are ubiquitous in our lives were helped along immensely by Admiral Grace Murray Hopper’s development of the computer compiler.
-From the science of ecology to the breadbasket of southern California, women have helped make our lives better.
+From the safety of the food we eat, to the ability of everyone to use computers today, women have helped make our lives better.
 It is time to honor women!
 See Jill giving a variation of this talk by clicking here.

 “Every time I hear Jill Tietjen speak, I am struck by her positive energy and her ability to relate to the audience.
 She inspires and energizes her listeners; at the end of the talk, they end up crowded around her asking more questions.”